fivetentaylor/market/README.md

 ## Add order

-The quote_increment field specifies the min order price as well as the price increment
+- The quote_increment field specifies the min order price as well as the price increment

-if you're trying to sell(ask), you need enough USD if you're trying to buy(bid), you need enough BTC
+- if you're trying to sell(ask), you need enough USD
+- if you're trying to buy(bid), you need enough BTC
+- Does it matter if the quote currency is larger or smaller than the base currency?

 ```python
 {